 PDF Place and Export

-The script automates the task of placing PDF pages into an InDesign document, arranging the pages for a desired result, and exporting a new PDF.
-The script began as a means to create PDF proofs in spreads from print-ready pages, ensuring the proofs are children of the files that will go to press.
-Other scripts begin to serve this need, but fall short in many ways.
-Plus having so many PDFs to process, I needed greater automation.
-So I wrote this script with the intial goal of creating PDF proofs, and from there, more features were added.
-One notable feature is the ability to “unspread” printer spreads or reader spreads, converting either back to single pages.
+The script places PDF pages into an InDesign document, arranges the pages for a specific result, and exports a new PDF.
+The script began as a means to create PDF proofs in spreads from print-ready pages, ensuring the proofs are children of the files that go to press.
+From there more features were added.
+One notable feature is to “unspread” printer spreads or reader spreads, converting either back to single pages.

-- Process a single PDF or entire folder of PDFs
+- Process a single PDF or an entire folder of PDFs

-- Include bleed and resolve overlapping bleeds in spine
+- If facing pages, resolves overlapping bleeds in the spine

-- Convert PDF in reader spreads to pages
+- Convert a PDF in reader spreads back to single pages

-- Convert PDF in printer spreads to pages
+- Convert a PDF in printer spreads back to single pages

 - Save and restore all settings